 Once the upgrade is complete — which should only take about 30 seconds — you should start to notice improved response times and overall better stability of your smart home.
 The Upgrade Home option will disappear from Home Settings.

-If you run into any problems — such as a household member no longer having access or Automations no longer working — try rebooting all your Home hubs and see if that fixes the issues.
-Rebooting your iPhone can also help: Sign out of iCloud on your device, reboot, and sign back in again.
+If you run into any problems — such as a household member no longer having access or automations no longer working — try rebooting all of your Home hubs and see if that fixes the issue.
+Rebooting your iPhone can also help: sign out of iCloud on your device, reboot, and sign back in again.